 I want to do it again!
 Mother-Daughter Painting Team, Terrace Art Gallery

 It was fun challenging myself and completing the project.
 Thank you.
 Grade 11 Student, Caledonia Secondary

-Students are given the opportunity to create with paint, fabric, paper - adding various mediums and textures in the classroom to create a composition that appeals to them - realistic or abstract.
+Students are given the opportunity to create with paint, fabric and paper, adding various mediums and textures in the classroom to create a composition that appeals to them - realistic or abstract.
 This project allows students to "think outside the box" and branch out from the often "paint on canvas/paper".
-Supplies and examples are brought into the classroom for students to discuss, feel, and experiment with.
+Supplies and examples are brought into the classroom for students to discuss, feel and experiment with.
 Students soon learn to "look" for what will work to complete their image(s) without the restrictions of paint mediums alone.
 The results are fun and surprising and absolutely unique!

 Laura has worked in a variety of classrooms in Northern BC developing an understanding of colour mixing and colour theory using simply the primary colours and classroom paints.
 Students are asked to choose an image with a variety of colours and challenge themselves to make matching paint colours.
-Students quickly learn to speak in colour terms / defining properties - ie. tone, value, hue, shade, etc. It is a wonderful, easy lesson that can be taught with simple classroom watercolours.
+Students quickly learn to speak in colour terms and defining properties, such as tone, value, hue, shade, etc. It is a wonderful, easy lesson that can be taught with simple classroom watercolours.